 This article was originally written in 2008 for Wfighter.Com a site that doesn’t exist anymore, so I am republishing it here.
 Edited and updated with lots of sources.
-I noticed (thankfully) that my writing has improved since this piece was first written and I also noticed I did a horrible job of linking to studies and references.
+I noticed (thankfully) that my writing has improved since this piece was first written and I also saw I did a horrible job of linking to studies and references.
 So I researched again and added the goods 🙂

 If this topic interests you I suggest the book, Willpower: Rediscovering the Greatest Human Strength by Roy F. Baumeister and John Tierney (Aug 2012) as recommended additional reading on this topic.